Details

 - Any entry visas or vaccination certificates required

-- GEEO Classroom action plans for your group – this is sent 10-30 days before departure
+- GEEO Classroom action plans for your group – this is sent a few days before departure

 Laundry

-Laundry facilities are sometimes offered by the hotels.
-You can also use a local laundromat if need be.
+Laundry facilities are offered by some of our hotels for a charge.
+You can also use a local laundromat, if necessary.

 Passports and Visas

-All GEEO trips require that the participant have a valid passport.
+All GEEO programs require that the participant have a valid passport.
 Please see our general

 FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
-It is your responsibility to double-check the information we provide below by searching
+It is your responsibility to double check the information we provide below by searching

 Money Exchange